nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

 # Oscorp Current Cyber Security Controls:
   • Organisational governance:
-    o CEO has a clear business strategy for the business.
+    i.
+CEO has a clear business strategy for the business.
 However, roles and responsibilities for cyber security haven’t been defined.
 They’re assigned to the IT team.
 There is no cyber security strategy.

   • Asset Management:
-    o The IT team has a spreadsheet with serial numbers of laptops. o The spreadsheet includes the model of each machine and details about the warranty.
+    i.
+The IT team has a spreadsheet with serial numbers of laptops. ii.
+The spreadsheet includes the model of each machine and details about the warranty.
-    o Oscorp uses MicrosoK Office365 and relies exclusively on Software-as-a- Service applicaDons.
+    iii.
+Oscorp uses MicrosoK Office365 and relies exclusively on Software-as-a- Service applicaDons.
-    o All data is in Microsoft Azure cloud o The IT team uses a Secure Operating Environment (SOE) to image all their laptops with the latest Windows desktop version
+    iv.
+All data is in Microsoft Azure cloud
+    v.
+The IT team uses a Secure Operating Environment (SOE) to image all their laptops with the latest Windows desktop version

   • Business Contnnuity and Disaster Recovery: